San Jose State University: Academics

-As of spring 2023, San José State University offers 150 bachelor's degree programs, 95 master's degrees, five doctoral degrees, 11 different credential programs and 42 certificates.
+As of spring 2023, San José State University offered 150 bachelor's degree programs, 95 master's degrees, 5 doctoral degrees, 11 different credential programs, and 42 certificates.
 SJSU is accredited by the Western Association of Schools and Colleges (WASC).

 SJSU's doctoral degree offerings include a Ph.D. program in library and information science offered jointly through Manchester Metropolitan University in Manchester, England, a doctor of audiology (Au.D.), an Ed.D. program in educational leadership, a doctor of nursing practice (DNP), and an occupational therapy doctorate (OTD).

-As of fall 2022, some of the more popular fields of study at SJSU included engineering, business, library and information science, psychology, kinesiology and computer science.

-Areas of study somewhat unique to SJSU include artificial intelligence, aviation, climate science, meteorology, packaging, software engineering, sustainable and green manufacturing technology, and transportation management.

-As of fall 2022, the university's Charles W. Davidson College of Engineering, with 7,125 undergraduate and graduate students, was the largest college on campus.
-SJSU's Lucas College and Graduate School of Business was the second largest college on campus with a total enrollment of 6,329 undergraduate and graduate students.
-The university's College of Social Sciences, with 5,681 undergraduate and graduate students, was the third-largest college at SJSU.
+As of fall 2024, the university's Charles W. Davidson College of Engineering, with 7,133 undergraduate and graduate students, was the largest college on campus.
+SJSU's Lucas College and Graduate School of Business was the second largest college on campus with a total enrollment of 6,745 undergraduate and graduate students.
+The university's College of Social Sciences, with 5,442 undergraduate and graduate students, was the third-largest college at SJSU.
 Enrollment wise, the Lucas College of Business is among the largest business schools in the country.
-It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at both the graduate and undergraduate levels, a distinction held by less than 5% of business programs worldwide.
+It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at both the graduate and undergraduate levels.